 The following are the most common symptoms of bone marrow suppression.
 However, each individual may experience symptoms differently.

 Symptoms of a low red blood cell count may include:

 Shortness of breath

-Symptoms of a low white blood cell count only occur if an infection ensues due to the low count, and may include:
+Symptoms of a low white blood cell count only happen if an infection follows due to the low count.
+These may include:

 Symptoms of a low platelet count may include: